-As we celebrate our 125th anniversary, The Scots College is continuing to plan for its future, with an upgrade of the Stevenson Library that will deliver essential student amenities and learning spaces with a focus on learning support, student counselling, academic research and professional learning.
+The Scots College continues to plan for its future, with the construction of the John Cunningham Student Centre.
+Formerly known as the Stevenson Library, it will deliver essential student amenities and learning spaces with a focus on learning support, student counselling, academic research and professional learning.

-The current library building was completed in 1988 and is imposing, block-like, flat-roofed, and without features or a main entrance.
-It is an institutional building that is not well suited to a leading contemporary education experience and is no longer fit for purpose.
+The former Stevenson Library building was completed in 1988.
+It is an imposing, block-like, flat-roofed building, without features or a main entrance.
+It is an institutional building that is not well suited to a leading contemporary education experience, and is no longer fit for purpose.

 The College buildings skirting the oval are largely correlated either in scale, detailing or texture; Aspinall House is the most detailed and the Lang Walker Business Centre the least.
 They all address the oval, are porous at oval level, and provide a pathway of travel in a north-south direction, except the Library building which interrupts travel — boys must walk up and use the footpath on Victoria Road.